-- Shorts, cutoffs, ragged clothing, excessive holey jeans or shorts, and excessively revealing clothing as determined by the staff or administration are not appropriate.
-No representation (written pictures, symbols) of alcohol, drugs, tobacco, profanity or crude phrasing (implicit or explicit) will be allowed. - No clothing with inappropriate gestures or language. - No cleavage exposed; no sheer clothing through which undergarments can be seen. - No bare midriffs, strapless or backless tops or dresses.
+- Shorts, cutoffs, ragged clothing, excessive holey jeans or shorts as determined by the staff or administration are not appropriate.
+No representation (written pictures, symbols) of alcohol, drugs, tobacco, profanity or crude phrasing (implicit or explicit) will be allowed. - No clothing with inappropriate gestures or language. - No sheer clothing through which undergarments can be seen. - No bare midriffs, strapless or backless tops or clothing. - Tops with straps at least 1 inch wide are acceptable. - Shorts and skirts must be fingertip length.

-- Tops with straps at least 2 inch wide are acceptable.
-No low cut or revealing tops.
-All undergarments must be covered.
-No bare midriff the bottom of the shirt or blouse must touch the top of the pants, shorts, or skirt. - Shorts and skirts must have a 5 inch inseam - Hats, bandanas, caps, visors, or headdress (any item that covers most of the head) will not be worn in the building during school hours.
+- Hats, bandanas, caps, visors, or headdresses (any item that covers most of the head) will not be worn in the building during school hours.
 Exception: students may wear head gear on special event days as approved by the administration. - Sunglasses are not allowed unless worn for medical reasons. - Health regulations require shoes to be worn at all times.
-Slippers or pajamas are not appropriate for school. - Anything which creates the potential for disruption of the school learning environment.
+Slippers or pajamas are not appropriate for school. - Anything which creates the potential for disruption of the school learning environment will be addressed.

-Nashua School does realize that some clothing is of current fashion, but this may not be acceptable for school attire. (ex.
-Excessive holey jeans, bare midriffs, strapless or backless clothing)
+Nashua School does realize that some clothing is of current fashion, but this may not be acceptable for school attire.

-Exceptions on school dress codes may be made by the Administration for special occasions, to include school spirit dress up days, etc.
+Exceptions on school dress codes may be made by the Administration for dances and graduation.